Babe Ruth Bows Out: Reception

 The image won the 1949 Pulitzer Prize for Photography and was the first sports-related photo to win a Pulitzer Prize.
 An Associated Press photographer had captured an image which was almost the same as Fein's but their photograph was not submitted to the Pulitzer jury.

 The photograph is displayed in Cooperstown, New York, at the National Baseball Hall of Fame and Museum.
 In 1985 the Columbia Record newspaper reported that the image was mounted beside Ruth's uniform in the Baseball Hall of Fame.
 It was also displayed at the Smithsonian Institution.

 Fein sent a copy to Babe Ruth asking him to autograph it, but Ruth did not respond.
 Two months after the photograph was taken, Ruth died of throat cancer.
-After his death, Ruth's body laid in state at Yankee Stadium.
+After his death, Ruth's body lay in state at Yankee Stadium.
 In the two days that the Yankees hosted Babe Ruth's funeral it is estimated that 100,000 people attended to file past the open casket.